sheyda2021/Audio-Classification-CNN-vs-Conformer/README.md

 ## 📌 Overview

-This repository presents a comparative study of two deep learning architectures — **CNN** and **Conformer** — applied to short speech segment classification into two intent categories: **`identity`** and **`request`**.
+This project compares two deep learning architectures — a **CNN baseline** and a **Conformer** (convolution + self-attention) — on a binary intent classification task: distinguishing **`identity`** utterances from **`request`** utterances in short (~1 second) speech clips.

-> Audio classification models often behave differently depending on dataset size and noise conditions.
-While transformer-based models such as Conformer excel in large-scale speech recognition, they don't always outperform simpler architectures when training data is limited.

-This project investigates that exact scenario through a controlled experiment using **Mel-spectrogram features**, comparing the two architectures across:

-- 🎯 **Accuracy** — raw classification performance
-- 🛡️ **Robustness** — behavior under noisy conditions
-- 📊 **Data efficiency** — performance on small datasets
-- 🏗️ **Architectural suitability** — fit for small-scale audio tasks
+The core question driving this work: *do attention-based architectures like Conformer, which dominate large-scale speech recognition, still hold an edge when training data is limited?* To find out, both models were trained on identical Mel-spectrogram inputs and evaluated under matched conditions — 5-fold stratified cross-validation, identical preprocessing, and a shared synthetic data augmentation pipeline (time-stretch, pitch-shift, noise injection, and gain/shift perturbations).

 ---

 ## 🗂️ Dataset

-The dataset consists of short (~1 second) audio recordings labeled into two classes:

 | Label | Description |
 |---|---|
 | `identity` | Speaker identification utterances |
 | `request` | Request-type utterances |

-Each sample is converted into a **Mel-spectrogram** representation before being fed into the models.
+Each recording is ~1 second long.
+To compensate for a small base dataset, every original sample was expanded via audio augmentation (15 augmented variants per file: time-stretching, pitch-shifting, noise, gain, and time-shift), and all audio was converted to **64×64 Mel-spectrograms** before being fed into either model.

 ---

 ## 🔊 Audio Processing Pipeline

-### 1️⃣ Waveform Normalization

-The raw waveform is normalized to stabilize amplitude variations across samples.
+**1. Waveform Normalization** — raw audio is normalized to stabilize amplitude across samples.

 <p align="center">
   <img src="Fig1_Normalized_Waveform.png" width="800">
 </p>

-### 2️⃣ Spectrogram Feature Extraction

-The audio signal is converted from the time domain to the frequency domain using Mel-Spectrograms.
+**2. Spectrogram Feature Extraction** — signals are converted from time domain to frequency domain.

 <p align="center">
   <img src="Fig2_Waveform_Spectrogram.png" width="900">
 </p>

-### 3️⃣ Class Spectrogram Comparison

-A visual comparison of spectrogram patterns between the two classes — these patterns help explain why convolutional filters capture discriminative features effectively.
+**3. Class Spectrogram Comparison** — Mel-spectrogram patterns for each class, which give a sense of why a convolutional model can pick up discriminative local structure directly from the spectrogram image.

 <p align="center">
   <img src="Fig4_MelSpec_Comparison.png" width="850">